-The AOB plans to apply the abovementioned accounting standards, amendments and interpretations that are applicable and effective from its annual period beginning on or after 1 January 2019 and 1 January 2020, respectively.
+The AOB plans to apply the abovementioned accounting standards, amendments and interpretations that are effective from its annual period beginning on or after 1 January 2020, except for amendments to MFRS 3, which are not applicable to the AOB.

-The AOB does not plan to apply MFRS 17, Insurance Contracts that is effective for annual periods beginning on or after 1 January 2021 as it is not applicable to the AOB.
+The AOB does not plan to apply MFRS 17, Insurance Contracts that is effective for annual periods beginning or after 1 January 2021 as it is not applicable to the AOB.